 "How?" she breathed, the single word carrying the weight of a thousand questions.

-"When I charged forward to create a diversion," Li Yu explained, his story perfectly rehearsed, "my only thought was to draw the monster's attention away from the island.
+"When I charged forward to create a diversion," Li Yu explained, his story well rehearsed, "my only thought was to draw the monster's attention away from the island.
 I never expected to reach it.
 But in the chaos, as it rose from the water, it created a massive wave.
 The wave… it threw me.
 By some miracle, it threw me directly onto the island."
 He shook his head, a look of lingering disbelief on his face.
 "I saw the lotus, and I just… acted.
 I grabbed it, and then I activated the talisman.
 It was all a blur."

 It was a story built on a foundation of impossible luck, a tale so outrageous it could only be the truth.
 To suggest it was a deliberate plan would be to suggest that a Body Tempering disciple had orchestrated the entire event, a notion too insane for even them to contemplate.